Dane Rudhyar

-Dane Rudhyar (March 23, 1895 – September 13, 1985), born Daniel Chennevière, was an American author, modernist composer and humanistic astrologer.
+Dane Rudhyar (March 23, 1895 – September 13, 1985), born Daniel Chennevière, was an American author, modernist composer, painter and humanistic astrologer.
 He was a pioneer of modern transpersonal astrology.

 Biography

 Dane Rudhyar was born in Paris on March 23, 1895.
 At the age of 12, a severe illness and surgery disabled him, and he turned to music and intellectual development to compensate for his lack of physical agility.
 He studied at the Sorbonne, University of Paris (graduating at the age of 16), and at the Paris Conservatoire.
 His early ventures into philosophy and his association with the artistic community in Paris led to his conviction that all existence is cyclical in character.
-Influenced by Nietzsche as a youth, Rudhyar visioned himself as a "seed man" of new age cultural evolution.
+Influenced by Nietzsche as a youth, Rudhyar envisioned himself as a "seed man" of new age cultural evolution.

 In November 1916, Rudhyar's music brought him to New York City, where his orchestral arrangements and original compositions were performed on April 4, 1917 at a performance of Métachorie by the New York Metropolitan Opera.
 This was one of the first polytonal pieces of music performed in the United States.
 He also met Sasaki Roshi, one of the early Japanese Zen teachers in America, who led him in the study of Oriental philosophy and occultism.
 During this period from 1917 to 1919, spent partly in New York City, partly in Canada, and partly in Philadelphia he adopted the name "Rudhyar" a cognate of several attractive Sanskrit words including the name of the god Rudra.
 His interest was further stimulated by his association with Theosophy, which began when he was asked to compose music for a production at the society's headquarters in Los Angeles in 1920.
 Rudhyar became a naturalized citizen of the United States in 1926.
 He stayed in California (often commuting to New York) through the 1920s and in 1930 married Marla Contento, secretary to independent Theosophist Will Levington Comfort.
 Comfort introduced Rudhyar to Marc Edmund Jones, who in turn introduced him to astrology.
 Rudhyar received mimeographed lessons on astrology from Jones.